JoelShine/Jarvis-v2.0/index.md

 print("Description = " + str(weather_description))
 print("")
 ```
+This code will only work if you are running the code in Jarvis v2.0.
+Because **speak("Something here")** is different for different people.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see .

 ### Jekyll Themes